AdhamAfis/Lex/README.md

 5. Visit http://localhost:8000 in your browser

+### GitHub Pages Deployment

+The web version is automatically deployed to GitHub Pages whenever changes are pushed to the main branch using GitHub Actions.
+The deployment workflow:

+1. Checks out the repository
+2. Sets up Emscripten
+3. Builds the WebAssembly module
+4. Copies all plugin configurations to the web directory
+5. Deploys the contents of the web directory to the gh-pages branch

+This ensures that the latest version of Lex is always available online.

 ### Customization

 The web version will automatically load language plugins from the `plugins/` directory.
 You can add your own language definitions there to make them available in the web interface.
+The enhanced plugin system provides:

+- Automatic plugin detection and registration
+- Support for custom language configurations
+- Improved error logging for plugin loading issues
+- Prioritization of plugins over built-in languages

 ## Contributing